jcarva/get_weather/README.md

 ##API

-This applications consumes datas from the follow services:
+This applications consumes datas from the following services:

 * [OpenWeatherMap](https://openweathermap.org) - Informations about the weather, including precipitation, clouds, pressure, temperature, wind, and many more.